 The BOCC appoints a County Manager to oversee the County's day-to-day operations.
 More importantly, the BOCC genuinely wants what is best for the County, respects the manager and lets the manager do his job.
-The net FY 2015 total budget (that is, before internal transfers) for the portions of the County under the supervision of the BOCC is \$1,387,460,800.
-The operating budget is \$757,357,500.
+The net FY 2017 total budget (that is, before internal transfers) for the portions of the County under the supervision of the BOCC is \$1,569,862,500.
+The operating budget is \$1,213,070,600.
 These figures include a number of functions the County Manager does not oversee: namely, the Sheriff, Clerk of Circuit Court, Supervisor of Elections, Tax Collector and Property Appraiser.
 The County Manager oversees approximately 46% of the County's 3,600 employees.
 That largest number of employees supervised by others is in the Sheriff's Office (41% of the total).

 As with much of Florida, the County total taxable property value peaked in FY 2008 at \$82,554,891,000 and declined to \$58,202,570,000 in FY 2012.
-Needless to say, the reduction has placed a strain on the County's ability to fund services at previous levels.
-In the last two years, however, the total taxable property value has begun to recover as home prices have started to increase and new construction has added to the total.
-The FY 2014 total appraised value was \$60,637,772,000.
+Needless to say, the reduction placed a strain on the County's ability to fund services at previous levels.
+In the last three years, however, the total taxable property value has begun to recover as home prices have started to increase and new construction has added to the total.
+In fact, the past 18 months, the increase in home prices has been dramatic and the future is bright.
+The FY 2016 total appraised value was \$70,086,389,131